Funerals and Coronavirus (COVID-19) – Updated September 2021

-Firstly, if you are feeling unwell we would advise you to follow the NHS guidelines, to ensure you do not pose a risks to others at a funeral.
+Firstly, as advised before, if you are feeling unwell we would advise you to follow the NHS guidelines, to ensure you do not pose a risks to others at a funeral.

 What we will continue to do

-In line with the latest advice from Public Health England, we have put into place a range of infection controls as well as working closely with partners, such as local crematoria, to ensure we comply with their coronavirus procedures.
+In line with the latest advice from Public Health England, we may keep in place a range of infection controls as well as working closely with partners, such as local crematoria, to ensure we do what is best practice to keep everyone safe.

-If we find ourselves in a position of increased risk to health, or at risk of furthering the spread of coronavirus then we may need to make some hard or possibly uncomfortable decisions on how we deliver our services to you.
+In the next few months, if we find ourselves in a position of increased risk to health, or at risk of furthering the spread of coronavirus then we may need to adapt again how we deliver our services to you.

 In order to further protect our community, you may find when you meet our team that they are wearing additional personal protective equipment (PPE) or have been instructed not to shake hands.